We’re pleased to announce the next set of Choria releases, these are bug and feature releases.

 We updated our underlying NATS Server to version 2.2.2 which brings many stability and feature improvements.
 The main feature is a system called JetStream that is already enabled within Choria - though more on that at a later stage as we refine our particular use cases.
 If you wish to explore JetStream within Choria please reach out to us on the usual community channels.

 A huge feature for us is that Websocket support has landed in the NATS.
 Today we do not yet expose these ports in Choria but I’d love to hear from the community who would prefer this rather than our traditional TCP ports.

 Read all about NATS 2.2.2 on its announcement blog post.

-Special thanks to Romain Tartière and Konrad Scherer for their contributions during this cycle.[Read More]
+Special thanks to Romain Tartière for his contributions in this release.[Read More]